Türkiye

 Topkapi SarayiThe large sultans palace en Constantinople, is the largest and most fascinating monument of Ottoman civil architecture.

-It is not surprising that it is included in the historical areas of istanbul that are declared World Heritage for the Unesco.
+It is not surprising that it is included in the historical areas of istanbul that are declared World Heritage of the Unesco.

 Logically, it is a visit that cannot be missed at any time. sightseeing trip to istanbul.